-The Canada Revenue Agency, the organization responsible for collecting your tax revenue, has four main goals: providing exceptional service, improving tax compliance, acting with integrity, and leading through change innovation.
-Each year the CRA measures its performance to these goals using key performance indicators.
-Performance goals are established and targets are set for each indicator.
-Tracking the CRA’s KPIs provides insight into what behaviors the CRA is most interested in changing pertaining to charity administrators, nonprofits, and small business owners.
-It also provides an example of how you can apply KPIs to your own organization.
+The Canada Revenue Agency (CRA), the organization responsible for collecting your tax revenue, has four main goals: providing exceptional service, improving tax compliance, acting with integrity, and leading through change innovation.
+Each year, the CRA measures its performance using key performance indicators (KPIs).
+The CRA establishes performance goals and sets targets for each indicator.
+Tracking the CRA’s KPIs provides insight into what behaviors the CRA plans to change pertaining to charity administrators, nonprofits, and small business owners.
+Tracking this information also provides an example of how you can apply KPIs to your own organization.

 What Are Key Performance Indicators?

-Key performance indicators are used by managers to quantify goal achievement.
-They are also used to measure performance over time.
-If you want your business to grow, you should develop KPIs around measures of growth like revenue growth, customer growth, net income growth, and transaction growth.
+Key performance indicators are quantifiable measurements that allow managers to evaluate the organization’s success over time.
+If you want your business to thrive, it’s best to develop KPIs around measures of growth, such as revenue growth, customer growth, net income growth, and transaction growth.
 The type of KPI you develop also depends on your industry.
 Energy companies have different measures of success than software companies.
 Targets may also vary by industry.
-Gross margin in the retail industry is generally much lower than it is in the banking industry.
+Gross margin in the retail industry is generally much lower than it is in the banking industry, for example.
 In addition to financial KPIs, there are also nonfinancial KPIs.
 These are important for indirect or support functions.
 Common nonfinancial KPIs include transactions, turnover, customer satisfaction, and customer complaints.
-KPIs are a primary tool used by the CRA to achieve its goals.

 Charity KPI Examples

-The CRA has developed 12 key performance indicators each department uses as a guide in the creation of its own KPIs and targets.
-One goal is that registered charities and applicants for charitable status receive timely service.
-The attainment of these targets means the CRA is serving its charitable community faster.
-A KPI created to measure this performance goal is the percentage of calls related to charities that are responded to within two minutes.
-The goal is for this KPI to be at or above 80%.
-Another KPI created around charities is the percentage of charitable registration applications in receipt of a response within the established timeframes.
-The target for this goal is also 80% or above.
+The CRA provides 12 key performance indicators each department uses as a guide in the creation of its own KPIs and targets.
+One goal the CRA sets ensures that registered charities and applicants for charitable status receive timely service, ensuring that the CRA serves its charitable community faster.
+One of the CRA’s performance indicators centers around improving response times for calls regarding charities.
+Workers must respond to these calls within two minutes, and the goal is for this KPI to be at or above 80%.
+Another charity-related KPI the CRA adheres to is the percentage of charitable registration applications that receive a response within the established time frames.
+The CRA strives to keep this number at 80% or higher.
 In addition to charity service response times, the CRA has KPIs to measure the detection of charity noncompliance, charity phone inquiry response times, and charity written inquiry response times.

 Business KPI Examples

-In addition to charities, the CRA has KPIs that are specifically aimed at the small- and medium-sized business communities.
-One of the CRA’s primary KPIs is that 90% of known businesses, especially small businesses, in Canada are registered for GST/HST.
+In addition to charities, the CRA has KPIs specifically related to dealings with small- and medium-sized businesses.
+One of the CRA’s primary KPIs is striving to ensure that at least 90% of known businesses, especially small businesses, in Canada are registered for GST/HST.
 The CRA also wants to detect small business noncompliance at least 75% of the time through risk assessment audits.
 There are KPIs related to making your experience with the CRA a better one, including shorter phone response times.
+The CRA establishes a KPI for ensuring that taxpayers and businesses can access information and services they need to comply with tax laws 100% of the time.
 There’s also a KPI target for business tax filers to receive accurate assessment notices 100% of the time.

 Create Your Own KPIs